 Avoid overcrowding, especially if you end up doubling or tripling the recipe.

-The carrot tops will char slightly and caramelized, while the insides should be well-cooked and tender.
+The carrot tops will char slightly and caramelized, while the insides should be well-cooked and no longer crunchy.

 Give it a test taste and bake it for longer if needed.